tsnellgrove/dark_castle3/doc/to_do.md

 TBD: code clean-up and consistency
 	TBD: update class name from InvisMach => InvisCmdMach (???)
 	TBD: make InHandAndStateCond a child of StateCond
+	TBD: dual inheritance for ViewOnly or Item machines (???)

 ***** NEEDED UPDATES TO PLAN *****